How to use Starting Frame

 Upload an end frame (optional)

 If you want to control where the video ends, upload a second image as the end frame.
 The model will generate the transition between your two images, interpolating motion, lighting, and perspective changes to create a coherent sequence.
+This option is available only with specific models and if you cannot find an option to upload your end frame, try changing the model selected.

 5